SpssModelerExtensions/WatsonVisualRecognition/README.md

 # Classify images with Watson Visual Recognition

-This extension enables you harness the power of deep learning and automatically analyze the contents of pictures.
+This extension enables you to harness the power of machine learning and automatically analyze the contents of pictures.

 <p align="center">
   <img src="wvr.png"/ width=300px>
 </p>

-serice demo:
+service demo:
 https://visual-recognition-demo.mybluemix.net/

 # Before you start